efabless/openlane2/docs/source/getting_started/newcomers/index.md

 #### RTL updates

-We begin by updating the `RTL` needed for integration of the macro.
+We begin by updating the `RTL` needed for integration of the spm into `Caravel`.

 1. Create a new folder `~/my_designs/spm-user_project_wrapper/` and